seshagiriprabhu/community-serverapp/docs/INSTALL.md

 6. Copy the `httpd.conf` from `conf-files` to `/etc/apache2` directory
 7. Copy the `000-default.conf` from conf-files to `/etc/apache2/sites-available/`
+8. Collect static files (see below)
-7. Restart `apache` and server will be running on port 80 ~ a map has to appear on the screen.
+9. Restart `apache` and server will be running on port 80 ~ a map has to appear on the screen.

 ## GNU/Linux requirements